 But foldable poles are also less adjustable, which is exactly why they normally come in more than one length option.

-Additionally, the most important thing to look for here is if the trekking poles are long/short enough for you to comfortably use them.
-You can usually find size charts that tell you which pole length works best for which height, so be sure to check those before you go and buy anything.
+Additionally, the most important thing to look for here is if the trekking pole is long/short enough for you to comfortably use them.
+You can usually find size charts that tell you which trekking pole length works best for which height, so be sure to check those before you go and buy anything.
 If you can’t find a chart for a particular pair of poles you like, you can do your own measurements.